elastic/endpoint-package/package/endpoint/docs/custom_documentation/heartbeat/heartbeat.md

 # Endpoint Heartbeat

 - OS: Linux, Windows, macOS
-- Data Stream: `metrics-endpoint.heartbeat-*`
+- Data Stream: `logs-endpoint.heartbeat-*`
 - KQL: `data_stream.dataset : "endpoint.heartbeat"`

-This is a small state management documented generated periodically to validate that Endpoint is running and can write to Elasticsearch.
+This is a small state management document generated periodically to validate that Endpoint is running and can write to Elasticsearch.

 | Field |